Design a poster

 Clear visuals should be the centerpiece of your poster

-Use plots, schemes, diagrams, photos to illustrate your message
+Use plots, schemes, diagrams, photos to illustrate your message Make your data the star!

 Good graphics should